johnosbb/Artificial-intelligence/ObjectDetection/Yolo/C/RV1106_NPU/ReadMe.md

 _Figure 1: NPU Block Diagram_

-The Neural Processing Unit (NPU) featured in the RV1106 is a specialized architecture designed to accelerate AI tasks, primarily deep learning inference.
-Its core functionality is divided into several key components, each playing a critical role in optimizing performance and efficiency.
+A Neural Processing Unit (NPU) is a specialized architecture designed to accelerate AI tasks, primarily deep learning inference.
+Its core functionality is divided into several key components (shown in _Figure 1_ above), each playing a critical role in optimizing performance and efficiency.

 The input processing block is the entry point of the NPU, responsible for receiving data from the CPU or memory.
 This block ensures that data is preprocessed and formatted in a way that aligns with the requirements of the neural network model.
 This specifc NPU is optimised for image processing, so it expects the data in a format (for example: NHWC format) that aligns with the models expectations.
 By offloading this step from the CPU, the input processing block reduces latency and prepares the data for efficient computation.